Microsoft Word DOCX – export config usage

 <comments generate="false"/>

-• <mathml> – converts any Math ML object that is referenced by the exported psml document.
-These are converted back to Open Office math ml objects in Word.
-By default, this value is set to false.
+<mathml>– converts any Math ML object back to Open Office math ml objects for Word.
+By default, this value is set tofalse.

 <mathml generate="false"/>